 Cyclophosphamide is available as oral tablets or injections.
 Tablets should be taken in the morning on an empty stomach, but may be taken with some food to minimise stomach irritation.
 Swallow the whole tablet with plenty of water.
 Do not divide, chew or crush the tablets.
 In some cases, Cyclophosphamide is injected into a vein as directed by your doctor.
 The dosage of Cyclophosphamide is calculated by your doctor based on your body weight or total body surface area.
 Your doctor will advise you on the dosage and frequency depending on your condition.

-Oral: 2 mg/kg daily for 8-12 week.
-Maximum cumulative dose is 168 mg/kg.
-Maximum duration of treatment is 90 days.
+Oral: 2 mg/kg daily for 8-12 weeks.
+The maximum cumulative dose is 168 mg/kg.
+The maximum duration of treatment is 90 days.

 Common dosing schedule: